grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 let add = (x, y) => x + y
 ```

-Also quite important is the ability to tag code as not to be formatted
+Also quite important is the ability to tag code as not to be formatted:

 ```sh
 // formatter-ignore